Feeling Anxious? Try This Calming Pranayama

 Bringing Balance and Peace

-In addition to the many physical practices you can do to balance your body this time of year, there are also energetic practices, including pranayama, that can help cultivate calm in the nervous system and initiate more of a parasympathetic response, the aspect of your nervous system that helps you feel calm and safe.
+In addition to the physical practices you can do to balance your body this time of year, there are also energetic practices that balance the mind and nervous system.

 The Power of Bhramari Pranayama